DeepLabCut/DeepLabCut/_sources/README.md

 ## Versions:

-VERSION 2.2: Multi-animal pose estimation and tracking with DeepLabCut.
+VERSION 2.2: Multi-animal pose estimation and tracking with DeepLabCut is supported (as well as single-animal projects).

 VERSION 2.0-2.1: This is the **Python package** of [DeepLabCut](https://www.nature.com/articles/s41593-018-0209-y) that was originally released with our [Nature Protocols](https://doi.org/10.1038/s41596-019-0176-0) paper (preprint [here](https://www.biorxiv.org/content/10.1101/476531v1)).
 This package includes graphical user interfaces to label your data, and take you from data set creation to automatic behavioral analysis.
 It also introduces an active learning framework to efficiently use DeepLabCut on large experimental projects, and data augmentation tools that improve network performance, especially in challenging cases (see [panel b](https://camo.githubusercontent.com/77c92f6b89d44ca758d815bdd7e801247437060b/68747470733a2f2f737461746963312e73717561726573706163652e636f6d2f7374617469632f3537663664353163396637343536366635356563663237312f742f3563336663316336373538643436393530636537656563372f313534373638323338333539352f636865657461682e706e673f666f726d61743d37353077)).